 What is microneedling?

 Microneedling is the insertion of super fine, short needles into the skin for rejuvenation.
 The fine needles create a small wound in the skin.
-Skin cells respond by increasing product of collagen and new skin cells.
+Skin cells respond by increasing production of collagen and new skin cells.
 Depending on the depth of needle penetration, your skin will experience enhanced absorption of facial serums as well as treatment of scars and wrinkles.

 Microneedling and nanoneedling reflect advances in technology and our understanding of what promotes skin regeneration.
 Instead of scraping away and severely damaging the surface of your skin (the epidermis), these treatments keep the epidermis intact so it can keep your skin healthy.
 The tiny needles reach below the epidermis and create thousands of microscopic channels.
 These channels stimulate the skin cells to produce more collagen, elastin and keratinocytes.
 And they also magnify the skin’s ability to absorb any serums we apply- some studies show up to 3,000%!